Kameroni33/COMP-2160/Assignments/A3/README.md

 ./a3q2 < textFile.txt
 ```

 **Note:** for both programs, there is a hard limit on the number of characters in a word.
-By default the value is 100 but can ber changed by altering the definition:
+By default the value is 100 but can be changed by altering the definition:

 ```c
 #define MAX_WORD 100